yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-single-region.md

 **Region**: Choose the [region](../../../release-notes#cloud-provider-regions) where the cluster will be located, or click **Request a multi-region cluster** to contact Yugabyte Support to arrange multi-region deployment.

 **Nodes**: Enter the number of nodes for the cluster.
-Node and Availability zone level clusters have a minimum of 3 nodes; Availability zone level clusters increment by 3.
+Node and Availability Zone Level clusters have a minimum of 3 nodes; Availability Zone Level clusters increment by 3.

 **vCPU/Node**: Enter the number of virtual CPUs per node.